dwightjack/tsumami/doc/events.md

 ## delegate(element, selector, event, handler, [capture=true])

-Attaches an event handler for all elements that match the selector, now or in the future, based on a specific root element.
+Attaches an event handler for all elements that match a `selector`, now or in the future, based on a specific root element.
 Returns an unbind function

 #### Example: